Water for South Sudan transforms lives.

 Water for South Sudan (WFSS) is able to operate in the world's newest country thanks to our on-the-ground leadership.
 WFSS is led by Founder Salva Dut, along with Country Director Ater Thiep and Ajang Agok.
 All are former "Lost Boys" who have now gone back to help their homeland, and its people develop.

-WFSS teams are safe and currently drilling new wells, rehabilitating older wells, and providing hygiene education in every village we visit.
+Our teams are safe: we continue to drill new wells, rehabilitate older wells, and provide hygiene education in every village we visit.

 As of May, 2017 WFSS has now drilled 304 wells since 2005.
 This year our pilot rehab team has repaired 31 of our oldest wells, replacing worn and broken concrete platforms, creating even greater sustainability.
 Read more here.